marty-downs/training_downs/README.md

 We'll be playing with this all day (maybe all week)

 Hello this is Jasmine!
 Adding my edits!
 And Marty adding her changes!

+Jasmine make some other important changes